awsdocs/amazon-chime-sdk-developer-guide/doc_source/case-1.md

 # Receiving an inbound call<a name="case-1"></a>

-When a new inbound call is received, the SIP application invokes a Lambda function with this payload\.
+When a new inbound call is received, the SIP media application invokes a Lambda function with this payload\.

 ```
 {